Bad boys sailing at sea in Croatia

 Sail Croatia was an adventure I dreamed about for many years.
-For me this trip was an initial trial run to see what life was like from a small sail boat, a trial which will hopefully lead me to boat ownership one day.
+For me this sailing holiday was an initial trial run to see what life was like from a small sail boat, a trial which will hopefully lead me to boat ownership one day.

 When Intrepid Travel first announced their series of small boat sailing trips, it was not even a question of if, but when.
-I was also looking forward to this trip as it was a chance to vacation with three friends and get away from the stresses at home.
+I was also looking forward to this sailing trip as it was a chance to go on holiday with three friends and get away from the stresses at home.
 The eight day Sail Croatia trip is designed perfectly to accommodate a variety of passengers: sailors, non-sailors, sunbathers, swimmers, culture lovers, city explorers and all of the above.

 Our home on the water was a fifty foot Beneteau Oceanis, built with four double cabins, a bunk cabin and two bathrooms.
 The Oceanis also had a sizeable common area equipped with a dinner table, benches and a kitchen.
 Outside near the ship’s wheel was a nice sitting area protected by a canopy, which was perfect for enjoying the outdoors without getting burned by the hot Adriatic sun.

 Our days on holiday are spent exploring the coastline occasionally visiting towns and small cities like Dubrovnik and Split.
 I could write at length how beautiful Split and the other Croatian cities are, but needless to say they are spectacular and whether by land or by sea are worth exploring.
 While you have ample time to visit the towns in between, I recommend leaving time on either end of your sailing adventure to explore Dubrovnik and Split further.